johnbie/polynomial-solver/README.md

 ## Introduction

 This application summarizes polynomials provided by the user.
-It gives valuable informations such as the x and y intercepts, inflection points, and concave/convex regions, and it also graphs the polynomial onto the GUI.
+It gives valuable information such as the x and y intercepts, inflection points, and concave/convex regions, and it also graphs the polynomial onto the GUI.
 It would be used by calc 1 and 2 students, as well as anyone who's curious about polynomials.

 I created this project because I wanted to create tools that help students understand difficult mathematical concepts.
 I also wanted to try graphing arbitrary curves and felt that my calculus knowledge would help me do just that.